verdaux/BookNotes/Fact Machine/PoG China.md

 - [ ] Chiang Kai-shek and Mao fought till 1949, communists won.
 Nationalists withdrew to Taiwan.
 - [ ] 1951 annexed Tibet.
 Extended influence to Mongolia
 - [ ] Shanghai City is split by the huanpu river, a tributary of the yangtze
+- [ ] 1989 Tianamen Square Massacre, regained Hong Kong and Macau(from Portuguese)
+- [ ] In the north, 2906 mile-long border with Mongolia along is the Gobi desert.